dhthwy/r/README.md

 # r

-"
-It's fine :)

-The gangbanging against me effectively chooses to cut out my side.

-That's what that was.
-That's what that other thing was.
-That's what that was.
-Etc.

-Long as you understand that.
-But I've been saying that forever now.

-I'm so scatter brained I can't even write anymore.

-Dementia definitely in my future.
-"

-"Well, here's the thing:

-One has to know when they're chasing their own tail around for nothing, and at expense.

-One has to know when all prior understandings have been invalidated.

-No one told me anything.
-That requires respect.

-So when I realized, I was actually in support.

-Never disparaged.

-Never did anything.
-What a couple of unhappy, frusterated-induced, songs you probably over-thought?

-Nah, I had a muzzle on.
-Just wasn't happy about the imbalance with me being stuck with no realistic ways or means.

-I had no opinion.

-Wasn't until the assassination on my character did I start to bite.

-And the assassinations came forth as 'we.'

-I didn't do any wrong to you back then.

-Maybe that was forgotten.

-But I understand now - they can do no wrong.
-All the wrong = me from you.
-Just like always."

----

 "There's decent public transportion in this county.
 They come right to you.
 Free for medicare people.
 Otherwise it's like 2 dollars.
 But it's restricted outside of county.